Table of Contents

 Make SURE to mute your microphone until you are ready to speak!

 Add Others (Pinging Others Into the Clubhouse Room)

 If you are listening to a conversation that you think might interest others, you can simply click the “plus” icon at the bottom of the room and search for people you think might be interest.
 You can even SEARCH for people after clicking this plus icon through keywords such as “lawyer” or “attorney”.
 It’s incredible, to be honest.
 If you are the host of a room, you can do the same thing to invite people to your room.

 You will often hear the phrase PTR or “pull to refresh.”
 Clubhouse is an audio chat where many audience members will frequently come and go.
 Because of this, some people may be on the stage, leave the stage, or leave the room.
 PTR helps everyone know where everyone actually is in the room, such as if they have left, if they are on stage, or if they are in the audience.

 Leaving a Clubhouse Room

 If you need to leave a room, you do not need to make a grand exit.
 In fact, the only way to leave is through the button that says “Leave Quietly.”
 This actually allows you to enter and exit rooms without causing any disturbance at all.

 Creating a Club in Clubhouse

 You can only create one club at a time, and then need to commit to providing consistent content and conversations in that club.
-It typically takes approximately 2 weeks to set up a new club.
-However, creating a club is an amazing way to build authority and have people find you, instead of the other way around as a lawyer on Clubhouse.
+Creating a club is an amazing way to build authority and have people find you, instead of the other way around as a lawyer on Clubhouse.

 How Law Quill Can Help You